TykTechnologies/tyk-charts/tyk-data-plane/README.md

 ```

 #### Enable OpenTelemetry
-To enable opentelemetry for Gateway set `gateway.opentelemetry.enabled` flag to true.
+To enable OpenTelemetry for Gateway set `gateway.opentelemetry.enabled` flag to true.
 It is disabled by default.

 You can also configure connection settings for it's exporter.
 By default `grpc` exporter is enabled on `localhost:4317` endpoint.